rr15rr/rr15rr/README.md

 - 👋 Hi, I’m Rafael Rodriguez de San Miguel or @rr15rr
 - 👀 I’m interested in Cybersecurity and coding with Python
-- 🌱 I’m currently Studying Software Development and looking for work in a IT position
+- 🌱 I’m currently Studying Software Development and looking for work in an IT position
 - 📫 How to reach me: rafarsmb07@gmail.com
-- The rest of my projects are in the "Repositories" area, there you can see them all. thanks for visiting my profile!
+- The rest of my projects are in the "Repositories" area, there you can see them all.
+Thanks for visiting my profile!

 <!---
 rr15rr/rr15rr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.